hyperledger/iroha/tools/kagami/kagami-help.md

 This command builds the docker-compose configuration in a specified directory.
 If the source is a GitHub repo, it will be cloned into the directory.
 Also, the default configuration is built and put into `<target>/config` directory, unless `--no-default-configuration` flag is provided.
-The default configuration is equivalent of running:
+The default configuration is equivalent to running:

 ```bash
 kagami config peer